GOOD SCHOOLS & TEACHERS HAVE A STRONG GRASP ON THE KNOWLEDGE-BASE, RESEARCH AND BEST PRACTISES TO HELP THEIR BMLS

 AUSTRALIAN TEACHERS INDICATED A NEED FOR SPECIFIC TRAINING about BMLS

 GROWING TEACHER EXPERTISE TO HELP BMLS THRIVE

 Co-Founders, Alison Schofield and Francesca McGeary worked internationally as specialist teachers before starting their own educational consultancy in Dubai, UAE.
 Over the course of 9 years, they worked primarily with bilingual and multilingual learners, many of whom had been misdiagnosed with learning disabilities as a result of their English language proficiency.
 Realising the harm to students and their families because of a widespread lack of knowledge about BMLs, they wrote Bilingual and Multilingual Learners from the Inside-Out: Elevating Expertise in Classrooms and Beyond.
 The team also attended seminars in social entrepreneurship by Jacqueline Novogratz and Ashoka and were inspired to create change for bilingual and multilingual learners.
-They then launched their transformative online courses and the Centre for Educators of Bilingual and Multilingual Learners was born.
-Now based in the UK, their social enterprise trains teachers working in English-medium and bilingual/ multilingual schools around the world.
+They then launched their transformative online courses after trialing them with teachers from different schools, educational systems and positions.
+After overwhelming positive feedback and success, the Centre for Educators of Bilingual and Multilingual Learners was born.
+Now based in the UK, the social enterprise trains teachers working in English-medium and bilingual/ multilingual schools around the world.

 We want to create a world where all teachers have the knowledge, skills and expertise they need to help BMLs thrive through equitable policies and practises.